humpydonkey/sql-processing-engine/README.md

 sql-processing-engine
 =====================

-Query Processing Engine (Course project of Database Systems)
+Query Processing Engine
+This is my course project of Database Systems, our purpose is to implement a simple SQL engine that can executing SQL correctly and retrieving data efficiently.
+It has three check points to finally achieve the purpose.

 Check point 1
 In this project, you will implement a simple SQL query evaluator with support for